 When sending or receiving NFTs, you’ll need to pay a fee to the blockchain to process the transaction.
 This fee helps to cover the costs of processing and validating the transaction.
 The fee varies depending on the blockchain, but it’s generally small.

 If you’re new to NFTs, then it’s important to understand how transaction fees work before sending or receiving any tokens.
 By understanding the fees involved, you can avoid unexpected costs and ensure blockchains process your transactions smoothly.

 NFT transaction fees are necessary to process a transaction on the blockchain.
 This fee adds up to the gas required to execute the smart contract.
 The fee amount depends on the miners’ will and can vary depending on network congestion.

-When you purchase an NFT, you are paying the gas fee and the NFT transaction fee.
+When you purchase an NFT, you pay the gas and NFT transaction fees.
 The gas fee goes to the miners who confirm your transaction on the blockchain.
 You pay an NFT transaction fee to the contract owner to mint your NFT.

-The contract owner sets the fee, which is typically a small percentage of the total transaction value.
+The contract owner sets the fee, typically a small percentage of the total transaction value.